rodrigogkatz/react_practice_1/README.md

 listen click on delete button, onClick we are just pointing to the name of function which handles the todo delete onClick={deleteHandler}
 and then we created a nested function deleteHandler() inside Todo() function in charge of the above listed items

+added new imports to App.js, added two more components => Modal & Backdrop js files, and added new styles for them